 As a Dietitian I work with women throughout all phases of their pregnancy.
 Why?
 Because what you eat can affect your baby beginning at preconception, all the way to postpartum.
 Yes even after they are outside of your body!
 If you are planning to breastfeed your child, you still have to watch what you eat and (ahem), what you drink while producing milk as some byproducts can pass into your milk supply and possibly harm or cause discomfort to your baby.
-However, all babies don’t have the same reactions, which is why I encourage you to use this as a guide to help you make the best decision for your family.
+However, all babies don’t have the same reactions, which is why I encourage you to use this as a guide to help you make the best decision for your breastfeeding diet.
 Now, onto the goods!

 What you eat can affect your baby beginning at preconception, all the way to postpartum.
 Yes, even after they are outside of your body!

-I bet you are ready to go out for some serious sushi right about now, after all, you’ve been absolutely craving it for months while you were pregnant.
+I bet you are ready to go out for some serious sushi right about now.
+After all, you’ve been absolutely craving it for months while you were pregnant.
 Lucky for you, you can!
-Go ahead and enjoy, just remember it is still important to limit high mercury fish (tuna, shark, tilefish, swordfish and mackerel) to two times per week.
+Go ahead and enjoy, just remember it is still important to limit high mercury fish (tuna, shark, tilefish, swordfish and king mackerel) to two times per week.
 Seafood is a great source of protein and omega 3 fatty acids so continue to incorporate salmon, tilapia, trout and shellfish as they are lower in mercury and just as delicious!

 We all know how we feel when our bellies are bloated and gassy, it’s no fun right?
 Well, babies can suffer similar symptoms as a side effect of the gassy foods that you eat!
 Whomp whomp!
-So if you enjoy beans, broccoli, cabbage, brussel sprouts and cauliflower stick to small portions or incorporate them slowly to see how your baby responds.
+So if your a breastfeeding mother and enjoy beans, broccoli, cabbage, brussel sprouts and cauliflower stick to small portions or incorporate them slowly to see how your baby responds.
 Some children have more sensitive systems but others can tolerate these foods with ease.
 Since these foods provide lots of vitamins, minerals, fiber and goodness don’t eliminate them completely.
 I recommend to try them out and go from there.

-Along the same lines as gassy foods, spicy foods should also be limited by mother’s who are breastfeeding babies with sensitive stomachs.
+Along the same lines as gassy foods, spicy foods should also be limited by nursing mothers who are breastfeeding babies with sensitive stomachs.
 Many spicy foods may cause diarrhea and stomach pain in infants, so look for these signs if you are a fan of jalapeños or hot sauce like me!

 Chocolate and Coffee